liawbeile/liawbeile.github.io/_pages/about.md

     - Examples of the design thinking principles and practices applied during the project include: user interviews, stakeholder journey mapping, persona mapping, Crazy 8s, Creative Matrix, Concept Poster, Evaluation.
     - Methods used involved Card Sorting, Affinity diagramming, DVF Analysis, Impact/Difficulty Analysis, Storyboarding, Wireframing, Product Metrics.
 - Applied SCRUM / Agile practices during group project meetings by means of sprint planning, sprint reviews, sprint retrospectives after every 1-2 meetings.

-    >_As it had been 3 months of working within the same team, we learnt to adapt to one anothers' working styles and contributed to the project in different ways._
+    _As it had been 3 months of working within the same team, we learnt to adapt to one anothers' working styles and contributed to the project in different ways._
-    >
-    >_We had contrasting views on ideas at times, but we were able to sound out one anothers' opinions and learn from one another, and agree to go with the majority in case opinions still stood strong._
+    _We had contrasting views on ideas at times, but we were able to sound out one anothers' opinions and learn from one another, and agree to go with the majority in case opinions still stood strong._
-    >
-    >_We played to our strengths in the project and presentation, as all of us had strengths especially in different areas:  (project management and keeping the team on track in terms of goals and timelines; meticulousness and critical thinking/ devil's advocate role; good speaking & answering skills; great design skills; people and network resourcefulness; informational resourcefulness) - all these contributed to a great team outcome._
+    _We played to our strengths in the project and presentation, as all of us had strengths especially in different areas:  (project management and keeping the team on track in terms of goals and timelines; meticulousness and critical thinking/ devil's advocate role; good speaking & answering skills; great design skills; people and network resourcefulness; informational resourcefulness) - all these contributed to a great team outcome._

 **_May 2021:_**
 -To be updated-

----

-## WHY I LEARN PROGRAMMING:

-**Creating value & Employability:**

-Digital skills are getting increasingly relevant in today’s world, and knowing about programming languages and how to use them are some of the most sought-after tech skills which employers value and that are essential in problem solving, increasing productivity, creating products and generating solutions.

-When I searched for job opportunities where I could learn new skills to upgrade myself, many job descriptions state a preference for candidates to have aptitudes in various programming languages, especially Python and SQL.

-**Upskilling myself & Finding purpose:**

-As my course of study and work did not require coding skills and knowledge previously, I felt that I had missed out on learning how to program.

-Being a reflective individual, I was very much self-aware that I should definitely upgrade myself in terms of learning how to code and use the different types of programming languages.

-My favourite subjects in school were Math and Physics.
-As a highly analytical and detailed individual, I love problem solving.

-The adrenaline and feeling of satisfaction when a program runs correctly without any bugs in the end keeps me motivated to learn.
-The aha lightbulb moment when I learn how to program more efficiently in a different manner also inspires me to want to learn how to write efficient code.

-These are reasons why I wish to pivot from audit, which is more administrative in nature, into the tech field or doing data analytics, where I can problem solve and create/ build something tangible like an app or website, or provide solutions to business problems by analysing and modelling data sets.

-These give me a higher sense of achievement and fulfilment.

-## MY GOALS:

-I hope that by embarking on this learning journey, I can hone my programming & business skills.

-Eventually, I want to become a more effective problem solver who can create useful algorithms & solutions such as mobile apps, websites and games etc. as I become more proficient and confident in programming.

-I also hope to be able to provide solutions to solve business problems using data analytics and problem solving skills.